William Grover-Williams: Second World War

-Grover-Williams' main problem was that SOE did not supply him with a radio operator for communications with SOE headquarters in London.
+Grover-Williams's main problem was that SOE did not supply him with a radio operator for communications with SOE headquarters in London.
 This problem was partially solved in January 1943 when Grover-Williams established contact with Jack Agazarian, the newly arrived radio operator for the Prosper Network.
 SOE policy dictated that each network should have its own radio operator and that contact between and among networks was forbidden.
 Contrary to that policy, Agazarian transmitted Chestnut's messages to London.
 Starting in mid-February, Grover-Williams organized with SOE six parachute drops of weapons and other supplies for the French resistance.
 In March 1943, SOE finally sent Grover-Williams a radio operator of his own, Roland Dowlen.
 The arms and other supplies the Chestnut network had received were stored for future use.
 Grover-Williams was also able to organize an effective sabotage effort at the Citroën factory in Paris.

-Grover-Williams' downfall began 31 July 1943 when a German direction-finding van pinpointed the location of Dowlen and his radio and arrested him.
+Grover-Williams's downfall began 31 July 1943 when a German direction-finding van pinpointed the location of Dowlen and his radio and arrested him.
 On 1 August, Maurice Benoist, brother of Robert, was arrested.
 The next day Maurice Benoist led the German Sicherheitsdienst (SD) to the Benoist chateau at Auffargis.
 Grover-Williams was found hiding in a stable and arrested.
 The Germans recovered many containers of arms and equipment at the chateau.
-The Germans captured Robert Benoist on 4 August, but he escaped.
-When Grover-William's wife, Yvonne, learned of his arrest, she fled Paris and took refuge with friends in the village of Thorenc.
+The Germans captured Robert Benoist on 4 August but he escaped, although he was later recaptured and executed.
+Jean-Pierre Wimille, the third of the race-car drivers who were SOE agents, survived the war.
+When Grover-Williams's wife, Yvonne, learned of his arrest, she fled Paris and took refuge with friends in the village of Thorenc.

 Imprisonment and death

 After his capture, the Germans took Grover-Williams to SD headquarters at 84 Avenue Foch in Paris for interrogation.
 In January 1944, he was sent to Berlin and imprisoned at the Reich Security Office, notorious for the tortures committed on prisoners.
 In March 1944 he was transferred to the Sachsenhausen concentration camp.
 In March 1945, the Nazi government decreed "special treatment" for a list of political prisoners, including Grover-Williams.

 Grover-Williams was executed at Sachsenhausen in the spring of 1945, along with fellow SOE network leader Francis Suttill.
 The date of death shown on the official War Office casualty lists, originally "On or shortly after 1.2.1945" has been amended to read "On or shortly after 18.3.1945", while the Commonwealth War Graves Commission records the date simply as 18 March 1945.

-After the war, Grover-Williams' widow, Yvonne, eventually settled in the village of Amfreville-la-Campagne in Normandy where she managed a dog kennel breeding terriers.
+After the war, Grover-Williams's widow, Yvonne, eventually settled in the village of Amfreville-la-Campagne in Normandy where she managed a dog kennel breeding terriers.
 She died in 1973, age 77.
 Robert Benoist's granddaughter, among others, claimed that William Grover-Williams survived the war and lived with Yvonne from 1948 until her death under the assumed identity of "Georges Tambal."
 Tambal was killed by a German driver while riding a bicycle in 1983.